Anterior Cruciate Ligament (ACL) injuries and footballers, the facts.

 After-op rehab

-ACL reconstruction knee surgery has evolved beyond recognition since the first ACL repair in 1963.
-The development has continued since then and the latest surgical technique uses a strip of the patella tendon from the patient's knee as a graft to replace the ACL.
+ACL reconstruction knee surgery has evolved since the first ACL repair in 1963.
+The development has continued since then and the latest surgical technique sees a strip of the patella tendon from the patient's knee as a graft to replace the ACL.

 In addition to advances in the surgery, there have been improvements in rehabilitation after operations.
 This has returned players to the pitch successfully, in some cases, in less than six months.